Gladstone Downtown Development Authority

 Facade Improvement Program

 The Gladstone Downtown Development Authority TIF Plan includes a variety of specific goals for the DDA area.
-Among these are provisions for a Storefront Improvement Program.
-This activity was budgeted at $100,000 in the original plan.
+Among these are provisions for a Facade Program.
 At their regular meeting on July 7, 2002 the DDA Board approved the concept of a facade improvement program.
-Facade Guidelines available here.

 City of Gladstone DDA Mission Statement